 - To provide funding for the sport of rowing, both in the United States and internationally.
 Rowing produces a great sense of pride and accomplishment, as athletes work as a team to meet its physical and mental challenges.

-- To create educational initiatives for all levels of Catholic education, with a particular focus on schools in the Philadelphia, Pennsylvania, area.
+- To create educational initiatives for all levels of education, with a particular focus on schools in the Philadelphia, Pennsylvania, area.

 - To support scientific research, with a particular focus on conservation.

 The Colgan Foundation sponsors the weekly Newman dinners at the University of Pennsylvania and Drexel University, both in Philadelphia.
 These dinners are a vital component of the Penn Newman Center ministry offering a welcoming environment for students, staff, and the community to gather, share a meal, and learn about the Penn Newman Center programs.
 These dinners are an enjoyable and effective way to reach new students and connect or reconnect them with the Catholic faith community.